linafilali/Lab3_60104281/README.md

 - Word count statistics on reviews

-- Published final table to Warehouse as curated_reviews
+- Published final table to Warehouse as curated_reviews FAILED and dint want to work.

 **clean_gold_features.ipynb**